Events , Programs

 The Historic Districts Council is honored to announce the creation of the Jeffrey Kroessler Student Research Award, an annual juried award highlighting original graduate-level research on topics relevant to historic preservation in New York City.
 This research award will provide emerging preservationists an opportunity to gain public recognition by showcasing their research that is beneficial to the advancement of the historic preservation community.
 At least one $1,000 award will be presented each year and the awarded recipient(s) will have the opportunity to publicly present their research to peers and preservationists in 2025.

-HDC is pleased to announce our inaugural jurors for the first Jeffrey Kroessler Student Research Award!
+HDC is pleased to announce our inaugural jurors for the first Jeffrey Kroessler Student Research Award.
 Read more about them below:

 Diana Budds is a design journalist based in New York.
 Her writing has appeared in Curbed, Dwell, Fast Company, and the New York Times.